-- DL Training Solutions LLC - Although the relationship between the university and its students is essentially contractual, the university-'s disciplinary actions may also be reviewed by the courts to determine whether it provided "basic fairnessJfto the student. - Put simply, a fair determination of the facts requires 0 fair process, not tilted to favor a particular outcome and a fair and neutralfact.
-Jinder, not predisposed to reach a particular conclusion...
+- Although the relationship between the university and its students is essentially contractual, the university-'s disciplinary actions may also be reviewed by the courts to determine whether it provided "basic fairnessJfto the student. - Put simply, a fair determination of the facts requires | fair process, not tilted to favor a particular outcome and a fair and neutralfact.
+Jinder, not predisposed to reach a particular conclusion.

-- In this case, the Court concluded that the accused student pl,ausibly alleged that the school did not provide him1with "Jbasic fairness,." - There is no one-size-fits-all answer to the question what of constitutes the "basic fairness" that a student is due. - The answer may vary depending upon the competing interests at stake, include such factors as: - The magnitude of the alleged viol, ation, - The likely sanctions and other consequences of a finding of guilt, and - The school's experience and aptitude in resolving disputes of that nature.
+- In this case, the Court concluded that the accused student pl,ausibly alleged that the school did not provide him1with "Jbasic fairness,." - There is no one-size-fits-all answer to the question what of constitutes the "basic fairness" that a student is due. - The answer may vary depending upon the competing interests at stake, include such factors as: - The magnitude of the alleged violation, - The likely sanctions and other consequences of a finding of guilt, and - The school's experience and aptitude in resolving disputes of that nature.

-There are two principal threads to the 11fairnessHinquiry:
+There are two principal threads to the 11 fairness Hinquiry:

-- DL Training Solutions LLC - Procedural Fairness-whether the process used to adjudicate the matter was sufficient to provide the accused student a fair and reasonable opportunity to defend himself. - Substantive Fairness-even if the procedure was fair.,whether the decision was unduly arbitrary or irrational, or tainted by bias or other unfairness.
+- Procedural Fairness-whether the process used to adjudicate the matter was sufficient to provide the accused student a fair and reasonable opportunity to defend himself. - Substantive Fairness-even if the procedure was fair., whether the decision was unduly arbitrary or irrational, or tainted by bias or other unfairness.